-- for the banking sector-clause 2.1 of Schedule 3; - for the energy sector-clause 2.1 of Schedule 4.
+- for the banking and non-bank lenders sectors-banking sector-clause 2.1 of Schedule 3; - for the energy sector-clause 2.1 of Schedule 4.

 3.4 Disclosing consumer data in response to a valid consumer data request

 - (1) This rule applies if a data holder has received a request that it reasonably believes to be a valid consumer data request made under this Part, for disclosure of CDR data of which it is the data holder. - (2) The data holder may disclose any requested voluntary consumer data to the CDR consumer who made the request.